The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Introduction

 \subsection{Overview of Objective and Results}

 The goals of this paper are to characterize the pattern formation properties of model \eqref{1D ODE} and to demonstrate the benefits of performing LSA on the system of coupled ODEs directly.
 The results presented in this paper focus on the LSA of the non-trivial homogeneous equilibria from \eqref{Hom Eq} and the spatially periodic patterns that emerge from the Turing instabilities.
-In particular, we study the bifurcations with respect to four main parameters of \eqref{1D ODE}, including all physically relevant values of the kinetics parameters \(b\) and \(d\), the population, \(N\), and the non-local interaction distance, \(h\).
+In particular, we study the bifurcations with respect to four main parameters of \eqref{1D ODE}, including all physically relevant values of the kinetics parameters \(b\) and \(d\), the cell count, \(N\), and the non-local interaction distance, \(h\).
 All four parameters have significant influences on the stability of the base state \eqref{Hom Eq} and formation of periodic solutions.
 We analytically determine the dependence of the neutral stability curve on each parameter and identify their individual effects.
+We show that the model predicts stripes to form for a large range of kinetic parameter values so long as the total cell count and non-local interaction distance are sufficiently large.
+This indicates that the length of melanophore projections and the overall size of the zebrafish must be above some minimum threshold for stripes to develop.
+In fact, the minimum interaction distance predicted by this model is exactly the minimum length of melanophore projections typically observed in zebrafish.
+The analysis also provides bounds on the relationship between projection length, cell count and stripe width.
+These bounds predict that, over a large parameter regime, the width of stripes relative to projection length is similar in the model and in nature.
+Similarly, the observed width of stripes and number of stripes provide estimates for the \(h\) and \(N\) values where the model is most similar to reality.

 Additionally, we study interesting limiting cases and their effect on the bifurcation analysis.
 The limit \(N\to\infty\) provides a valuable point of comparison between the ODE dynamics and the dynamics of the PDE derived in Konow et al for the same limit.
-The limits for \(b\) or \(d\) large provide additional information about model \eqref{1D ODE}, such as a simple approximation for the bifurcation curve.
+The discrepancy between the PDE behavior and \(N\to \infty \) ODE behavior demonstrates potential pitfalls in the usage of continuum limits to study even large coupled ODE systems.
+For appropriately chosen \(d\) and \(h\), the homogeneous state in the PDE system is unstable on an unbounded interval of \(b\) values, \(b_{0}<b\).
+However, the \(N\to\infty\) limit of the corresponding intervals in the ODE system is always bounded, \(b_{0}<b<b_{1}\), a dramatic difference in linear stability behavior.
+The asymptotes for either \(d\) large or \(b\) and \(d\) both large provide a simple approximation for the bifurcation curve.
+As \(h\) increases, empirical evidence suggests that the bifurcation curve is increasingly well-approximated by its asymptotes; visually distinguishing the curves on \((b,d)\in[0,8]\times[0,16]\) is already difficult for \(h=11\) (see Figure \ref{fig: Bifurcation no asymptotes}).